cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ## Synopsis

-This specification document describes an interface to a client (verification algorithm) stored as a WASM bytecode for a blockchain.
+This specification document describes an interface to a client (verification algorithm) stored as a Wasm bytecode for a blockchain.

 ### Motivation

-WASM based light clients are decoupled from SDK source code, which enables one to upgrade existing light client or add support for other blockchain without modifying SDK source code.
+Wasm based light clients are decoupled from SDK source code, which enables one to upgrade existing light client or add support for other blockchain without modifying SDK source code.

 ### Definitions